sandialabs/ExTK/index.md

 # SNL XR Training Team - `ExTK`

 ## Introduction
-`Exploration ToolKit`, or `ExTK`, is a software toolkit plugin for the Unity Development platform so software developers can easily develop exploration applications, incorporating basic exploration functionality around CAD models, for Gaming and Extended Reality (XR) environments.
-This is designed to be the centralized wiki for the SNL XR Training Team collaboration effort encompassing the `ExTK` project.
+The `Exploration ToolKit` (`ExTK`) is a reusable Extended Reality (XR) system developed for incorporating and exploring 3-Dimenstional (3-D) computer aided design (CAD) models in XR, with a primary focus on Augmented Reality (AR).  `ExTK` is developed using the [Unity Development Platform](https://unity.com/).
+This is designed to be the centralized documentation for the SNL XR Training Team collaboration effort encompassing the `ExTK` project.

 ## Project